maddama/maddama.github.io/Untitled-6.md

 But I am so astonnished by the advance of the argricultural techniques, and almost want to settle down here to be a famer, getting away from the city and provide me and my family with my bare hands and all the machines.
 But after all, it is just a fantasy, there is no way I could make such a huge turn in my life.

 Then she also filled us with the history of California.
-It was originally the domain of the Spainsh, who have spent over a hundred years here to find gold to support their empire
+California was originally the domain of the Spainsh, who have spent over a hundred years in California looking for gold.
+The Spainish find nothing and finally the land was taken by